Phonon assisted absorption in Transition Metal Dichalcogenide heterostructures: The model

-\textit{The model.}---The system under study consists of bilayer WSe$_2$ stacked on monolayer MoSe$_2$, encapsulated between hexagonal boron nitride (hBN) layers and contacted by metal source–drain electrodes and a multilayer graphene gate~~\cite{PhononData} (see Fig.~\ref{fig:fig1}b).
-This vertically aligned stacking supports the formation of tightly bound interlayer excitons, wherein electrons reside in the MoSe$_2$ conduction band—either at the $K$ or $\Gamma$ points—while holes occupy the WSe$_2$ valence band maximum at the $K$ point (Fig.~\ref{fig:fig1}a).
+The system under study consists of bilayer WSe$_2$ stacked on monolayer MoSe$_2$, encapsulated between hexagonal boron nitride (hBN) layers and contacted by metal source–drain electrodes and a multilayer graphene gate~\cite{PhononData} (see Fig.~\ref{fig:fig1}b).
+This vertically aligned stacking supports the formation of tightly bound interlayer excitons, wherein electrons reside in the MoSe$_2$ conduction band at the $K$ point, while holes occupy the WSe$_2$ valence band at either the $K$ or $\Gamma$ point (Fig.~\ref{fig:fig1}a).
 Owing to the spatial separation between electron and hole, interlayer excitons possess a large intrinsic dipole moment oriented perpendicular to the layers, rendering them sensitive to applied out-of-plane electric fields.

-When illuminated by near-infrared light, these excitons can be dissociated by a gate-tunable source–drain bias $V_{SD}$, giving rise to a photocurrent that serves as a spectroscopic probe of their absorption properties.
+When illuminated by near-infrared light, these excitons can be dissociated by a gate-tunable source–drain bias $V_{\text{SD}}$, giving rise to a photocurrent that serves as a spectroscopic probe of their absorption properties.
 Remarkably, photocurrent spectra reveal a ladder of sidebands near the $K \rightarrow K$ interlayer exciton resonance, with an energy spacing of approximately 30 meV (Fig.~\ref{fig:fig2}a).
 A similar, and less prominent, structure is also observed near the $\Gamma \rightarrow K$ interlayer exciton transition (Fig.~\ref{fig:fig2}b).

-These sidebands are absent in photoluminescence spectra and do not appear for intralayer excitons, suggesting that they are not the result of purely electronic transitions or simple phonon replicas.
-Rather, their appearance indicates a strong coupling between interlayer excitons and a narrow subset of phonon modes with appropriate symmetry and momentum.
-First-principles calculations identify a cluster of nearly dispersionless optical phonons around 30 meV, involving both interlayer shear and layer breathing modes, as the most likely candidates for mediating this coupling (Fig.~\ref{fig:fig3}).
+These sidebands are absent in photoluminescence spectra and do not appear for intralayer excitons in the photocurrent spectra~\cite{PhononData}.
+Their uniform 30~meV spacing and comparable intensities across multiple phonon quanta indicate a strong, non-perturbative coupling between interlayer excitons and a specific subset of phonon modes with appropriate symmetry and momentum.
+First-principles calculations~\cite{PhononData} identify a cluster of nearly dispersionless optical phonons around 30~meV, involving both interlayer shear and layer breathing modes, as the most likely candidates for mediating this coupling (Fig.~\ref{fig:fig3}).
 These phonon modes enable the emergence of periodic sidebands that remain well-resolved within a finite window of gate-controlled bias, reflecting coherent exciton–phonon coupling.

 Such observations raise fundamental questions about the nature of exciton–phonon coupling in TMD heterostructures, and challenge conventional weak-coupling approaches that treat phonons as perturbative broadening mechanisms.
 To address these questions, we develop in the following sections a microscopic theory of phonon-assisted absorption based on a nonperturbative polaron formalism.
 This framework allows us to capture the formation of vibronic exciton–phonon states and the emergence of ladder-like absorption peaks, in quantitative agreement with experiment.